 Put the apple cider into a large pot.
 If you want, add cinnamon to taste.
 You should not need to add any sugar.

-The apple cider does not need any further cooking; just get it heated to a low simmering boil and keep it hot until you get enough made to fill the jars you will put into the canner (Canners hold seven jars at once, whether they are quart or pint size)
+The apple cider does not need any further cooking; just get it heat it to a low simmering boil and keep it hot until you get enough made to fill the jars you will put into the canner (Canners hold seven jars at once, whether they are quart or pint size)

 Fill them to within 1/4-inch of the top, wipe any spilled apple cider of of the top, seat the lid and tighten the ring around them.
 Put them the canner and keep them cover with at least 1 or 2 inches of water and